 Attribute Description of value commonName (CN, OID 2.5.4.3) Name of the Subject.
 OrganizationName (O, OID 2.5.4.10) Subscriber Organisation in relation to which the Subject is identified.

-Additionally, the "Subject" field may include all or some of the following attributes depending on the usage purpose of the certificate:
+The "Subject" field may also include all or some of the following attributes depending on the usage and purpose of the certificate: